Back

 Structure your Confluence intranet better

-• which information is important;
+• which information is important,

-• where users are looking for information in Confluence;
+• where users are looking for information in Confluence,

-• who’s responsible for maintaining it; and
+• who’s responsible for maintaining it,

 • how to improve existing content.